pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 - **Phase 1 Stage 1**: revised candidate user story summary table only.
 - **Phase 1 Stage 2**: preliminary SSS and fully expanded accepted user stories.
 - **Phase 2**: fully expanded Semantic Coverage Audit and Resolution Report, followed by revised SSS and revised user stories.
+- **Phase 3 Stage 1**: revised candidate feature grouping summary table only.
-- **Phase 3**: proposed feature grouping with boundary justification and, when the grouping is ready for acceptance, full feature subtemplates.
+- **Phase 3 Stage 2**: proposed feature grouping with boundary justification and, when the grouping is ready for acceptance, full feature subtemplates.
 - **Phase 4**: validation findings and required corrections, if any.
 - **Phase 5**: final `roadmap.md` only.